AdviceChoose Your CityNew YorkSan Francisco

 But beware.
 San Francisco’s bagel game is admittedly kind of weak.
 Savor your delicious NYC bagels while you can.

 Homeless people here are, from what I understand, nicer than their NYC counterparts.
-That’s not to say you can let your guard down.
-Stabbings happen, people get mugged and assaulted, and not always by homeless people either.
+That’s not to say you can let your guard down, there are definitely people on the street with serious, untreated mental health problems.
+Stabbings happen, people get mugged and assaulted, and often, this is not by homeless people at all.
 New Yorkers come trained to anticipate wild cards, and if you’ve seen one open-air drug market, you’ve seen ‘em all.

 San Francisco gets a bad rap for its homeless population because they subsist in high visibility areas.
 Union Square, Market Street, the Castro, Golden Gate Park—tourist spots basically.
 The narrative that SF is derelict and overrun with fentanyl zombies is only partially true.
 Fentanyl, a deadly-strong synthetic opioid, has polluted the black market, killing scores of people suffering from addiction.